RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Now that the two tables have been successfully joined and the records have been limited according to our needs, the columns in the resulting table are to be specified using the 'SELECT' clause.

-The objective is to provide data regarding GDP, GINI coefficient and population size in other European countries in specific years, this information can be found in the table 'economies.'
-From the table 'countries', some basic additional information about the countries has been added beyond the scope of the assignment.
+The objective is to provide data regarding GDP, GINI coefficient and population height in other European countries in specific years, this information can be found in the table 'economies.'
+From the table 'countries', the names a closer description of localization of individual countries have been added.
 In the end, the following columns have been selected:

 * c.country - names of individual countries.
-* c.capital_city - name of capital city.
 * c.region_in_world - closer description of country localization.
-* c.currency_code - local currency abbreviation.
 * e.`year` - year for which the data are valid.
 * e.GDP AS gdp - gross domestic product.
 * e.gini - gini coefficient.
 * e.population - data on population trend in years; column 'c.populaton' from the second table does not show the population trend in years (it is fixed), so it was not selected.

 That completes the SQL query to select the data for the secondary table.
-The resulting table consists of a total of 8 columns and its range is 945 records.
-The table provides us with some basic information about European countries (capital city, location on the continent, abbreviation of local currency) and the development of economic indicators GDP and gini and population in years between 2000 to 2020.
+The resulting table consists of a total of 6 columns and its range is 945 records.
+The table provides us with information about geographical location and the development of economic indicators GDP and gini and population for European countries in years between 2000 to 2020.

 Note: when creating secondary table locally (local server), it has 945 records, while on server 'data_academy_2023_12_06' it only had 840 records - perhabs its missing some of the data?
 However GDP data for Czech Republic is intact.